smallstep/ssh-attest-proxy/README.md

 ## Background

 OpenSSH has `-sk` type keys that are designed to be generated and stored on hardware security keys.
 But, for privacy reasons, there is no way for a server to prove that any `-sk` key is actually stored in hardware and not exportable.
+Nor is it possible for a server to prove the hardware identity of a security key.

-In this project, we embed attestation information into an SSH certificate, so that a server can confirm the residency of the key and reject any non-attested keys.
+For this prototype project, we embed attestation information into an SSH certificate, so that a server can confirm the residency of the key:

 ```
 id-cert.pub: